feixionglee/wxpay/README.md

 2, JSAPI pay

-**Notice**

-Compare to NATIVE pay, you need more settings to make jsapi works. you need to set a url of the web page which the JSAPI pay launch, and you need set permission to get base user info, e.g. **openid**, from wechat server.
+**Notice** Compare to NATIVE pay, you need more settings to make jsapi works.
+You need to set a url of the web page which the JSAPI pay launch, and you need set permission to get base user info, e.g. **openid**, from wechat server.

-Example code:
 in your controller:
 ```ruby
   def wxpay_jsapi